Carbon offsetting with Avon Needs Trees

-All calculations are complicated – particularly for a site such as Hazeland where we have ancient woodland to protect and manage, as well as land to re-wild and replant.
+All calculations are complicated – particularly for sites such as Hazeland and Seend where we have woodland and hedgerows to protect and manage, as well as land to re-wild and replant.
 In addition, we need to ensure we are planting at a density that allows maximum benefit to wildlife, and also public access.

-For new planting at Hazeland, and to acquire the land to make this permanent, the calculation is:
+For new planting at Seend, and to acquire the land to make this permanent, the calculation is:

 £50 buys 20 square metres, which will build and store 1 tonne of CO2 permanently

 If comparing to other off-setting sites, remember than carbon dioxide is 3.67 times as heavy as carbon.
 Many sites confuse the two.

 We hope that both companies and individuals will realise that there is no exact equation and support the spirit, rather than the letter, of this initiative.
 We believe this calculation is as accurate as it can be – not just an acceptable cheap tax on emissions to raise funds…

 Auditing and compliance for companies

 Avon Needs Trees can offer auditing of carbon stocks.
 Please contact us here to discuss.

 The Intergovernmental Panel on Climate Change (IPCC) 1.5 degrees report tells us that in January 2018 we had a ‘carbon budget’ of only 420 gigatonnes, a tonnage of greenhouse gases that if emitted, will bring global temperatures to an average of 1.5˚C.